-This page will be updated continuously to reflect the most recent information on the coronavirus.
-This page was last updated on January 1, 2021.
+This page will be updated continuously to reflect the most recent information.
+This page was last updated on August 4, 2021.

 ASSISTANCE FOR RENTERS

-The COVID relief law provides Hawaii at least $200 million in dedicated rent and utility assistance funding through the Department of Treasury’s Coronavirus Relief Fund.
-This is new funding, separate from the CARES Act funding that supported the rental assistance program currently administered by Aloha United Way and Catholic Charities on behalf of the State of Hawaii and other rental assistance programs administered by the Department of Hawaiian Home Lands and the counties.
+The American Rescue Plan provides Hawai‘i with $166 million in dedicated rent and utility assistance funding through the Department of Treasury’s Emergency Rental Assistance Program.
+This funding is in addition to the $200 million Hawai‘i received in the December COVID relief law.
+These funds are separate from CARES Act funding that supported the rental assistance program currently administered by Aloha United Way and Catholic Charities on behalf of the State of Hawai‘i and other rental assistance programs administered by the Department of Hawaiian Home Lands and the counties.

 Who is Eligible?